Vietnam.vn - Nền tảng quảng bá Việt Nam

 'Overworked, not listened to' South Korean doctors go on strike

-According to Yonhap, the crowd gathered in the Yeouido district of western Seoul yesterday, waving flags and holding signs protesting against quotas without the consent of the medical profession.
-Before yesterday's protest, many articles appeared online claiming that some doctors were forcing sales staff of pharmaceutical companies to participate.
+According to Yonhap, the crowd gathered in the Yeouido district of western Seoul yesterday, waving flags and holding banners protesting the quota of admissions without the consent of the medical profession.
+Before yesterday's protest, many articles appeared online claiming that some doctors were forcing pharmaceutical company sales staff to participate.
 The government said that such behavior could constitute illegal coercion and violate the Medical Services Act.

-The South Korean presidential office announced on the same day that it would take a “zero tolerance” response to doctors who have been trying to lure drug sellers into the protest that is causing a crisis in the country’s healthcare sector.
-The government has set a deadline of February 29 and threatened to take criminal action and revoke their medical licenses, but it appears to have been ineffective as only a few hundred have returned to work so far.
+The South Korean presidential office announced on the same day that it would take a "zero tolerance" response to doctors who have been luring drug sellers to join the protest that is causing a crisis in the country's medical sector.
+The government has set a deadline of February 29 and threatened to take criminal action and revoke their practice licenses, but it seems to have been ineffective as only a few hundred have returned to work so far.

 Hàng chục ngàn bác sĩ Hàn Quốc biểu tình- Ảnh 1.

-Doctors join protest in Seoul on March 3
+Doctors join the protest in Seoul on March 3.

 Kim Taek-woo, head of the KMA's emergency committee, warned yesterday that the government would face public resistance "if it ignores the efforts of doctors and tries to suppress them."
 The doctors' strike has affected surgeries and emergency care at many hospitals.